alik604/myPyBackDoor/README.md

 ## acknolegments
 + [this dude](https://raw.githubusercontent.com/byt3bl33d3r/chrome-decrypter/master/chrome_decrypt.py)
-+ everythings connected to the interwebz.... citing is a wate of time... the above to really just a note for myself :)
++ everythings connected to the interwebz.... citing is a waste of time... the above to really just a note for myself :)